-Apollo GraphQL Privacy Policy
+Streamlining APIs, Databases, & Microservices | Apollo GraphQL

 Do we disclose any information to outside parties?

-We will only share your personal data with third parties in certain circumstances:
+We will only share your personal information with third parties in certain circumstances:

-We do not sell or trade your personal data to third parties.
+Any personal information you may make available in the communications services on our websites or in communications with us in publicly viewable areas of social media platforms is public by design.
+Do not share any personal information in those services that you do not want to be made public.

+We engage certain trusted third parties to perform functions and provide services to us, including cloud hosting services, off-site backups, email service providers, live chat vendors, data analysis vendors, and customer support providers.
+We will only share your personal information with third parties to the extent necessary to perform these functions, in accordance with the purposes set out in this Privacy Policy and applicable laws.

 Third Party Links